Alexei Navalny: Death and legacy

 On 16 February 2024, the Federal Penitentiary Service announced that Navalny had died in prison in Yamalo-Nenets in Western Siberia after taking a walk and feeling unwell that morning.
 He reportedly died at 14:17 Yekaterinburg Time.
 The prison statement stated: "All necessary resuscitation measures were carried out but did not yield positive results [...].
 The paramedics confirmed the death of the convict."
 Kira Yarmysh, Navalny's spokeswoman, confirmed his death the following day and demanded his body to be returned to his family.
 Prior to his death, Navalny had been treated in a hospital after complaining of malnourishment and other ailments due to mistreatment in the prison.
-His body was returned to his mother on 24 February 2024.
-On 27 February 2024, Vasily Dubkov, a lawyer for Navalny, was briefly detained in Moscow for "violating public order", as part of the ongoing crackdowns on Navalny's legal team and the Anti-Corruption Foundation by Russian authorities.
+His body was returned to his mother on 24 February.
+On 27 February, Vasily Dubkov, a lawyer for Navalny, was briefly detained in Moscow for "violating public order", as part of the ongoing crackdowns on Navalny's legal team and the Anti-Corruption Foundation by Russian authorities.
+Navalny's funeral was held at the Church of the Icon of the Mother of God Soothe My Sorrows in Moscow on 1 March 2024.

-On 13 October 2023, three of Navalny's lawyers, Igor Sergunin, Alexei Liptser and Vadim Kobzev, were arrested and charged with "participation in an extremist community" for passing on his messages from the penal colony to the outside world.
-The punishment for this crime is up to 6 years in prison.

 Patriot, a memoir which Navalny started writing in Germany after being poisoned, was published posthumously on 22 October 2024, launched by his wife Yulia Navalnaya.
 He said that he planned to write "an autobiography with an intriguing thriller about uncovering an assassination attempt using chemical weapons", but then he says it turned into more of "a prison diary", which has led to comparisons with Aleksandr Solzhenitsyn and Vladimir Bukovsky.
 In 2025, the book was declared an "extremist material" by the Russian justice ministry.

+In February 2026, at the Munich Security Conference the UK, Sweden, France, Germany, and the Netherlands made a joint statement that the death of Alexei Navalny was due to lethal poisoning by the Russian government with epibatidine, a neurotoxin secreted by poison dart frogs.